chqiwang/sa-nmt/README.md

 	python evaluate.py -c configs/sat-[K].yaml

 ## Notes
-* Each steps will takes a long time.
+* Each steps will takes a long time (maybe one day, depend on your gpu device).
 * By default, we use 8 gpu devices when train and predict.
-If you have less then 8 gpus, you should modify the yaml config files.
+If you have less then 8 gpus, you should modify the yaml config files (num_gpus, batch_size and tokens_per_batch).
-* The whole process is not tested, raise an issue or email me if you have problem.
+* Raise an issue or email me if you have problem.